Importance of accessibility and inclusivity in driving business impact.

 Onboarding starts with Information Clarity.

-As part of our UX revamp, the website now features an improved onboarding process.
+As part of my UX revamp, the website now features an improved onboarding process.
 After each development release, new features that benefit the user will be presented to returning customers through modals.
-We chose modals because they direct the user’s attention to key information, allowing them to focus on the content while keeping the background out of focus..
+We chose modals because they direct the user’s attention to key information, allowing them to focus on the content while keeping the background out of focus.

 Feature Improvement: Sticky Pane for Major User Actions